musa108/Central-Music/README.md

 -  its a landing page that display different types of music instrument.
 # technology used
 -  React
--  typescript
+-  Typescript
--  tailwind css
+-  Tailwind css